-Although anyone can visit a courthouse in IA to file paperwork for their case, the state also allows free e-filing as an option.
+Although anyone can visit the clerk of court in a county courthouse in IA to file paperwork for their case, the state also allows free e-filing as an option.
 Users must first register for an account, and then they can use the system.
 Their e-filing service allows individuals to check the status of their case and filings, review the filings by the other parties and it alerts users with notifications from the court.
-The Iowa Judiciary website also has downloadable forms to be used in place of electronic filing.
+The Iowa Judiciary website (ia.gov) also has downloadable forms to be used in place of electronic filing.
 In some cases, e-filing is mandatory, and the details of that can be reviewed on the Iowa Judicial Branch website.
+Anyone can contact the clerk's office to get help if they need it.

-Use Infotracer to quickly search for Iowa court records all over the state, including Polk County, Linn County, and Scott County.
-The Infotracer system allows access to hundreds of court cases and records in IA, including criminal court records, bankruptcies, civil cases, family court records, and more!
-Public court records are protected by the Freedom of Information Act and the Iowa Open Records Law Iowa Code §22.1 et seq.
+Use Infotracer to quickly search for Iowa records all over the state, including Polk County, Linn County, and Scott County.
+The Infotracer system allows access to hundreds of court cases and records in IA, including criminal records, bankruptcies, property records, traffic tickets, vital records, probate records, civil cases, family records, child support issues, and more!
+Public records are protected by the Freedom of Information Act and the Iowa Open Records Law Iowa Code §22.1 et seq.

-A court records search may be conducted by anyone privately without the need for permission or special information.
-The searcher doesn’t even need a reason to look up Iowa court records.
+A records search may be conducted by anyone privately without the need for permission or special information.
+The searcher doesn’t even need a reason to look up Iowa dockets.
 All court records, except for those sealed by law, like juvenile records, will be readily available online.

-You can get free instant access to Iowa court records using the Infotracer system, and an Iowa state court records search by name.
-Find district court records, supreme court cases, and appellate court records throughout the state.
+You can get free instant access to public records using the Infotracer system, and an Iowa state court records search by name.
+Find district records, supreme court cases, and appellate records throughout the state.

 In 2012, the Iowa courts received 863,220 filings.
 In 2016, the number of filings decreased by 18.0% and counted 707,501 filings and had 705,308 outgoing cases